 It seems food, both its taste and its values, is as important as the event itself and organisers are going to need to be more aware of their audiences and more mindful of the food being served.

 One of the findings from the focus group was that offering more choice remains one good way to do it, but this needs to be balanced against possible wastage.

 However, the back to basics approach advocated by Make Venues certainly remains as relevant as ever.

-David Vaughton concluded: “As ever with these things its about the values of the business, and how they are reflected in the product we offer.
-Central to our own values is provenance; locally sourced food is better nutritionally and environmentally, just by getting this right we can tick two major boxes for organisers and delegates.
+David Vaughton concluded: “It’s all about provenance for us.
+Locally sourced food is better nutritionally and environmentally, just by getting this right we can tick two major boxes for organisers and delegates.
 But we also need to be realistic in terms of what delegates want, we need to be fun, interesting and inspiring, whilst fulfilling our responsibility to give delegates what they need, as well as what they want!”